tzhouhc/cs4119-proj/TESTING.md

 We have unit tests to ensure base library classes and functions work correctly and (to a lesser extent) prevent regressions.

+The unit tests ensure that:
+- Blocks and Blockchains behave as expected -- mining process, hash requirements, immutability after mining, validation
+- P2P code behaves mostly as expected, though due to the racey nature of the p2p agents we haven't added too thorough of a set of tests.
+- Datapacket tests to ensure their data, parsing and serialization.

 ## Dev Testing

 To run some simple tests, run `main.py` in a few terminals.
 It expects, in